 Keen to learn a little more about Iran before you visit?
-Thankfully, a bunch of insightful documentaries has been made about this little-known great country, covering everything from politics, to history, and gastronomy on the run. we’ve compiled a list of great documentaries for those who are interested in the real Iranian lifestyle.
+Thankfully, a bunch of insightful documentaries has been made about this little-known great country, covering everything from politics, to history, and gastronomy on the run. we’ve compiled a list of great documentaries about Iran for those who are interested in the real Iranian lifestyle.

 The taste of Iran